ISIDORA CIRIC (ABU DHABI)

 AIM for Scale leverages AI to create tailored, accurate forecasts that can be generated on standard laptops, democratising access to this critical information.

 He explained that for years, potential solutions to agricultural challenges had stalled at the concept stage.
-However, the funding and strategic approach enabled by the UAE and foundation have changed this narrative, Jina added, pointing to a new approach that prioritises results over barriers.
+However, the funding and strategic approach enabled by the UAE and the Gates Foundation have changed this narrative, Jina added, pointing to a new approach that prioritises results over barriers.

 "It's not just about the money or the expertise, but the fresh attitude.
 Whether it's convening the right people, making targeted investments, or flying someone to talk to a government agency, the extent to which things we thought were impossible have been made possible is incredible," Jina explained.